wjaszczuk/react-native-legal/CONTRIBUTING.md

 - `packages/react-native-legal/bare-plugin`
 - `packages/react-native-legal/plugin-utils`
 - `packages/react-native-legal/react-native.config.js` (the entry point)
+- `packages/license-kit` (logic)

-To test the changes, build the plugin run (from the root directory, the one with consisting all workspaces):
+To test the changes, build the plugin (run from the root directory, the one with consisting all workspaces):

 ```sh
 yarn workspace react-native-legal build-plugins